dwmw2/PD-Stepper-Blinds/README.md

 ### 2. Outer Assembly

 - Prepare the 3D-printed Outer piece by pushing two half-width M3 nuts into diagonally opposed holes, then pushing the power PCB into its slot on the other side.
-- Attach the PD-Stepper board to the aluminium spacer using the sticky heat transfer pad, and loosely place the cover piece on top.
+- Attach the PD-Stepper board to the aluminium spacer using the sticky heat transfer pad, and loosely place the Cover piece on top.
-- Apply the outer piece to the back of the PD-Stepper board so that the spring terminals make contact with the power and NTC pads.
+- Apply the Outer piece to the back of the PD-Stepper board so that the spring terminals make contact with the power and NTC pads.
 - Screw together using two 15mm countersunk bolts.
 - Cut sections of the acrylic rod to use as light guides, and push them gently into the holes for the blue and red LEDs.
-- Finally, affix the heatsink to the full assembly through the gap in the cover.
+- Finally, affix the heatsink to the full assembly through the gap in the Cover.

 ![PCB Assembly](images/PXL_20250329_152729706.MP.webp)